atlan-antillia/Tensorflow-Image-Segmentation-Augmented-Pancreas/README.md

 Train console output:<br>
 <img src="./projects/TensorflowSlightlyFlexibleUNet/Augmented-Pancreas/asset/train_console_output_at_epoch_53.png" width="720" height="auto"><br>
 <br>
-As shown above,at epoch 43, the val_loss became 0.1609, which is slightly better (lower) than that value 0.2259 of the console output of the first experiment.<br>
+As shown above, at epoch 43, the val_loss became 0.1609, which is slightly better (lower) than that value 0.2259 of the console output of the first experiment.<br>
 <br>
 Train console output of the first experiment:<br>
 <img src="./projects/TensorflowSlightlyFlexibleUNet/Augmented-Pancreas/asset/prev_train_console_output_at_epoch_78.png" width="720" height="auto">

 <br>